Maruti Suzuki India Limited – History, Company Profile

 Sales network: Maruti Suzuki has about 2000 outlets across the city that caters to every need of the customers in their times of need.

 Maruti TrueValue: A one-stop shop for all Maruti and Suzuki vehicles.
-Customers would be able to inquire, buy, sell and also exchange the company vehicles or other brands as well.
+Customers would be able to inquire, buy, sell, and also exchange company vehicles or other brands as well.
 As of now, TrueValue has over 1200 outlets throughout multiple cities in the country.